ptitjes/jlato/src/main/doc/usage/getting-started.md

     });
 ```

-In the previous example we implemented manually the implementations of `TypeSafeMatcher`.
+In the previous example we implemented manually the implementations of `Matcher`.
 Fortunately, JLaTo provides
 quasi-quotations to do the exact same thing with Java code quote.
 For instance, one can rewrite all names:

 ```java